Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Introduction

+We note that similar issues arise also for equilibrium models when dealing with large data sets.
+Indeed, in the bilevel formulation of equilibrium models (see e.g.\@ \cite{grazzi2020iteration}) the LL problem consists in finding a fixed point representation for each training example and ultimately yields a separable structure as in meta-learning.

-\paragraph{Contributions.} In this work we study bilevel procedures that do not rely on warm-start, and we show for the first time that such procedures can still reach optimal sample complexity, improving that of \cite{ghadimi2018approximation}.
-More specifically, we make the following contributions.
+\textit{Contributions.} In this work we show for the first time that a bilevel procedure that does not rely on warm-start can achieve optimal sample complexity, improving that by \citet{ghadimi2018approximation}.
+Specifically, we make the following contributions.